-To initiate the Corridor Development Permit process, the Developer shall fill out and submit to Metrolinx a Pre-Application Form, along with a Site Plan showing proposed project, property lines and set-backs, and if applicable/available, a Topographic Survey, Grading, and Site Servicing; see Appendix C for the Pre-Application Form.
+For Developers and/or proponents of development, to initiate the Corridor Development Permit process, the Developer shall complete and submit to Metrolinx a Pre-Application Form (found here).
+Submission requirements for Pre-Application include: a Site Plan showing the proposed project, property lines and set-backs; and a Topographic Survey (if available), Site Servicing (if available) and Grading (if available);

-If Metrolinx determines during review of the Pre-Application Form that the project will have no impact on the Priority Transit Project, Metrolinx will advise the Developer that no Pre-Application meeting is needed and that the Developer can proceed directly to submitting an Application package.
+Upon review of the Pre-Application Form and submission, it is determined by Metrolinx that the project will have no impact on the Priority Transit Project, Metrolinx will advise the Developer that no Pre-Application meeting is required.
+The Developer can then proceed to formal submission of a Corridor Development Permit application package.

-Where there are perceived potential impacts to Priority Transit Project, Metrolinx will arrange a Pre-Application meeting with the Developer where Metrolinx will explain the process and the Developer can ask questions to facilitate a smoother Technical Review process.
-Metrolinx will also explain the risks for developing in the Transit Corridor Lands and permit buffers and advise Developer on timeline for review and Permit approval based on the nature and complexity of a project.
+Where there are perceived potential impacts to Priority Transit Project, Metrolinx will arrange a Pre-Application meeting with the Developer where Metrolinx will explain the review process and provide an opportunity for any questions and queries.
+Metrolinx will provide preliminary feedback relating to: the risks for developing in the Transit Corridor Lands and permit buffers; advise of timeline for review and Permit approval based on the nature and complexity of a project.